KarrieK/CIJ_CommandLine/README.md

 The terminal tells me i'm at `/Users/karrie` - this is the home directory.
 Contained within this directory are smaller directories like Desktop, Downloads etc...

-So we know where we're at but what is in our root directory?
+So we know where we're at but what is in our home directory?
 * `ls` - is short for list.
 We are now asking the machine to list all the contents of that directory

 Our terminal lists lots of files and directories but how do we know which is which?
 The simple answer is to look for a file extenion.
 If the name has an extension at all like .py, .R or .csv then it's a file or a script.
 If there is not extension at all then it is a directory and we can move into it.

+* `ls -a` - reveals hidden files so you see the full contents of your directory
+* `ls -t` - sorts files in order of newest first

-So I want to see what's in my desktop - to do that I have to navigate into that directory.
+So I now I know what's in my home directory but I want to move into my desktop so I can se what's in there - to do that I have to navigate into that directory.

 *`cd` - change directory.
 This command allows us to move into a chosen directory so our command should look like this: